Tom Lohr is an avid baseball fan and has visited every Major League Baseball park . . . twice.

 In case you haven't heard, Major League Baseball attendance is down.
-It is down 8.6% overall and 2018 is seeing the worst attendance start since 2003.
+It is down 8.6% overall, and 2018 saw the worst attendance start since 2003.
 Is a less than 10% drop in fans actually showing up at the ballpark reason to panic?
-Consider this: MLB has not see more than a 2% change in attendance since 1995, a season that followed a World Series cancelling strike.
+Consider this: MLB has not seen more than a 2% change in attendance since 1995, a season that followed a World Series-cancelling strike.
 The real reason to sound the alarm is that there is no apparent cause for the drop.

 The NFL is suffering a similar fate, but at least it can be tied to the overt disrespect for the National Anthem by players (despite the NFL using everything from presidential debates to weather to try and sugarcoat the reality).
-Baseball actually did see some very baseball unfriendly weather at the start of the 2018, with games being called for snow.
-But, unlike the NFL, MLB is not tone deaf enough to blame the entire attendance slump on mother nature.
+Baseball actually did see some weather at the start of the 2018 season that was not very baseball-friendly, with games being called for snow.
+But, unlike the NFL, MLB is not tone-deaf enough to blame the entire attendance slump on mother nature.

-Then there is the question of value of product.
+Then there is the question of the value of the product.
 It is one thing to spend a ton of cash to see a contender play, but if your home team is one of those that is 20 games out of first place by the all-star break, it is hard to justify the expenditure.
-In the last decade or so, there have been some powerhouse teams that were exciting to see play, and a lot of substandard teams that had fans shunning the ballpark.
-If the trend continues, the sport of curling with have more fans by the time the 22ndcentury rolls around.
+In the last decade or so, there have been some powerhouse teams that were exciting to see play and a lot of substandard teams that had fans shunning the ballpark.
+If the trend continues, the sport of curling will have more fans by the time the 22nd century rolls around.

 These Times Are Changin’ (Or They Need To)